 Virtual Coffee with a Middle Pastor

-To sign up, please review the available slots with Rev. Jacqui, Rev. Amanda, or Rev. Marlene and click on the button to sign up for a virtual coffee date and check-in with Pastor Amanda.
+To sign up, please review the available slots with Rev. Jacqui, Rev. Amanda or Rev. Darrell and click on the button to sign up for a virtual coffee date and check-in with Pastor Amanda.
 Once you sign up, a Zoom link and password will be sent to you to access our "date."

 Please only sign up for one slot to allow space for others.
 Please let us know if you have any issues signing up by emailing Nathan Johnson.

 There is so much to mourn right now.
 Whether you have lost someone close to you, are lamenting missed opportunities and disruption during COVID, or are just grieving the state of our world—you don't need to carry this weight alone.
-Join Rev. Amanda Hambrick Ashcraft for an opportunity to come together, pray and tend to one another's grief.
+Our fall grief gatherings have ended, but keep an eye out for new dates to be announced this spring!

 We can't care for you effectively if we don't know what's going on in your life!
 Particularly in this moment of virtual community, it's crucial that you tell us how we can care for you.
 If you need care, please visit our prayer and pastoral care portal and complete the form.
 Then, our prayer team will pray for what's going on in your life, and we will follow up with opportunities for additional assistance and connection, if requested.